IBM-Security/isam-ansible-collection/README.md

 #### Setting up your Ansible Execution Environment's python

 When using an Ansible Execution Environment, the behaviour of the Python Requests module with TLS may become tricky.
+Where the Python configuration in a virtual environment may use your certificates correctly, that is most likely not the case in a container.

 You can check what CA bundle Python will use by default.